LazyRen/LazyRen.github.io/_posts/devlog/development/2020-12-29-oh-my-zsh-setup.md

    ```

 The updates will be executed automatically as soon as the Oh My Zsh updater is started.
-Note that this will auto update both plugins and themes found in the $ZSH_CUSTOM folder.
+Note that this will auto-update both plugins and themes found in the $ZSH_CUSTOM folder.

-You may adjust how often omz checks for the update by adjusting below line from the `~/.zshrc` file.<br>
+You may adjust how often omz checks for the update by adjusting the below line from the `~/.zshrc` file.<br>
 {:.note title="Update Frequency"}

 ```shell